-- The plan company asked for a further plan meeting to be convened for the senior creditors to vote on the amended plan and for an order under section 901C(4) of the Companies Act 2006 that the subordinated creditors had no genuine economic interest and therefore should not be convened to vote. - · The Court granted both of those orders. - A further meeting of the senior creditors was held on short notice (3 business days) at which the senior creditors voted in favour of the amended plan. - A further sanction hearing was held 4 business days later and the amended plan was sanctioned without the need for a cross class cram down. - This novel first use of the courts' case management powers is likely to be a feature of future plan cases. - The flexibility demonstrates that courts will seek to provide an efficient path to complete a restructuring even at the end of a highly contested process.
+- The plan company asked for a further plan meeting to be convened for the senior creditors to vote on the amended plan and for an order under section 901C(4) of the Companies Act 2006 that the subordinated creditors had no genuine economic interest and therefore should not be convened to vote. - · The Court granted both of those orders. - A further meeting of the senior creditors was held on short notice (3 business days) at which the senior creditors voted in favour of the amended plan. - Over 97% of senior lenders voted in support of the proposal, both at the first and second meetings.
+Such support demonstrates the need for consensus building in restructuring matters.
+The Group had the support of a senior lender steering committee, led by it's largest lender, Fidera, who provided both critical transaction structuring support, a voting and support agreement, and a backstop facility for the new money transaction. - A further sanction hearing was held 4 business days later and the amended plan was sanctioned without the need for a cross class cram down. - This novel first use of the courts' case management powers is likely to be a feature of future plan cases. - The flexibility demonstrates that courts will seek to provide an efficient path to complete a restructuring even at the end of a highly contested process.
 In the context of this case, it avoided what would have been a very value destructive further delay.